-Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation Rationale SS116 WM Fares Architects on behalf of the property owner 48 Old Sambro Road (PID 00285429) 11 4 storey residential building Site is currently being developed with a multiunit residential building.
+Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation SS116 WM Fares Architects on behalf of the property owner 48 Old Sambro Road (PID 00285429) 11 4 storey residential building Site is currently being developed with a multiunit residential building.
 The area is a mix of low and medium density residential uses, across from the Long Lake Provincial Park.
 Halifax MPS: MDR Designation Halifax LUB: R-3 Zone The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
-HA Zone Max Height: 4 storeys This site is currently under development and the building has been substantially completed.
-The site is recommended for inclusion in the SHA Plan and By-law as it would potentially enable the creation of 3 new units in existing unused portions of the building.
-The property is in an area that is serviced and meets the criteria of the UGPDH.
-A maximum height of 4 storeys is recommended to maintain the maximum height recently approved for the site through an LUB Amendment application (Case 22890).
-Staff do not have concerns with this minor increase of density as the built form of the site will remain consistent with what has been approved.
+HA Zone Max Height: 4 storeys This site is cur been substant The site is reco By-law as it wo units in existin is in an area th UGPDH.
+A maximum he the maximum an LUB Ameno have concerns form of the site approved.
 SS118 WM Fares Architects on behalf of the property owner 174 Main Street (PID 00175455) 6 14 storey residential building Site is undeveloped.
 The area is a mix of low and high density residential uses and fronts on the Main Street commercial area.
 Dartmouth MPS: MS Designation Dartmouth LUB: C-2 Zone The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed of a Nova Scotia Community College campus.
-HA Zone Max Height: 9 storeys The site is recommended for inclusion in the SHA Plan and By-law based on the property's location on a major commercial and transportation corridor (Main Street) where amendments were made through the original UCPDH package to encourage greater density.
-Staff are recommending a maximum height of 9 storeys to provide a more gradual transition from the higher building heights enabled on the north side of Main Street (approximately 15 storeys) to the lower density residential neighbourhood on the other side of the site.
-SS120 WM Fares Architects on behalf of the property owner 81 Brook Street and 1 Palmer Hill Road (PID 40493710, 00232686) 9 5 storey residential building Site is developed with an existing single detached residential building.
+HA Zone Max Height: 9 storeys The site is reco By-law based commercial at amendments package to en Staff are recor provide a more heights enable (approximately neighbourhoo SS120 WM Fares Architects on behalf of the property owner 81 Brook Street and 1 Palmer Hill Road (PID 40493710, 00232686) 9 5 storey residential building Site is developed with an existing single detached residential building.
 The area is developed with low density residential uses.
 Halifax MPS: RDD Designation Halifax LUB: RDD Zone The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
 Consider through the Suburban Planning process.
-Staff are recommending that no changes be made to this site at this time and that this site-specific development request be considered further through the Suburban Planning process.
-During the review of the request with internal and external service providers, concerns around access and stormwater were identified.
-In particular, the shape and topography of the site may impact the ability to provide access in a manner that would meet emergency service requirements.
-Staff recommend that this request be considered further through the Suburban Planning process, when additional policy tools and regulations can be explored through that comprehensive project to help address these concerns.
+Staff are record at this time and be considered process.
+During the reviservice provid were identified the site may in that would me recommend the the Suburban and regulation project to help urrently under development and the building has antially completed.